Positive Behaviour & Anti-Bullying

 The matrix sets out clearly for students and staff the types of behaviours that support them to achieve their best academically, socially and emotionally.

-Monterey recognises that bullying and peer victimisation undermine students’ leaning and connectedness to school.
+Monterey recognises that bullying and peer victimisation undermine students’ learning and connectedness to school.
 Owing to the intimate nature afforded by our mid-sized student profile, teachers and wellbeing staff at Monterey are well-placed to identify and intervene early in cases of bullying between students.

 The school uses a restorative approach to rebuilding relationships between students.
 This approach effectively supports students to build resilience and conflict resolution skills, equipping them to be independent, happy and positive members of their school and wider communities.